MicrosoftDocs/well-architected/well-architected/saas-isv/identity-access.md

     >
     > For example, a solution might be affordable for 500 users but unsustainable for 5 million.
 If it requires minimal setup and is user-friendly and easy to migrate from, it could still be the right choice until scaling costs justify switching to a different solution.

 - **Research the identity provider capabilities thoroughly.** Make sure the identity solution matches your list of required features.
 Even if you don't currently need complex scenarios like federated identity, consider future needs.
-For B2B SaaS solutions, federated identity will probably be necessary eventually.
+For business-to-business (B2B) SaaS solutions, federated identity will probably be necessary eventually.

 - **Factor in management overhead.** Different identity providers require varying levels of management overhead.
 Well-known IDaaS solutions usually have less overhead because they handle hosting, maintenance, and security.
 However, the additional overhead of an open source solution might be worthwhile if the solution is a better fit for your specialized needs.